smart-edge-open/specs/doc/core-network/openness_upf.md

 0000:af:0a.1 'Ethernet Virtual Function 700 Series 154c' if=enp175s10f1 drv=i40evf unused=igb_uio,vfio-pci
 ```

-4. Check the configmaps has the resource name as intel_sriov_dpdk along with the devices and drivers.
+4.Check the configmaps has the resource name as intel_sriov_dpdk along with the devices and drivers.
 In example below the devices **154c** and the driver **igb_uio** are part of the configmaps.
 If the device and driver are not present in the configmap they need to be added.

 ```bash
 ne-controller# kubectl get configmaps -n kube-system | grep sriov